sadisteffl/Sadi-Steffl-Sample-Portfolio/README.md

-# Overview: Sadi's Guidebook to Shifting Left for Poolside.ai
+# Overview: Sadi's Guidebook to Shifting Left for Wiz

-Hello PoolsideAI team.
+Hello Wiz team.
 Following our initial conversation, I was inspired by your mission to build at velocity.
 This "Sadi's Guidebook to Shifting Left" is a tangible introduction to my security philosophy: to empower engineers by making secure choices the easiest choices.

 My approach uses automation to embed security directly into development workflows, reducing manual overhead and accelerating launch times.
 The code within this repo is primarily Terraform and Kubernetes YAML, managed via Git, reflecting the tools required for the role from the website, in which I have extensive experience.
 Critically, please keep in mind that all of the following directories were built with the foundational requirements of ISO and SOC 2 standards in mind.